SameaSaeed/CRM_Agent/README.md

 # 🤖 CRM Agent - the Marketing AI

-Welcome to the **CRM Agent**!
-This project demonstrates an intelligent Customer Relationship Management (CRM) system using AI agents, LangGraph, and real customer data.
+Welcome to the **CRM Agent**!; an intelligent Customer Relationship Management (CRM) system using AI agents, LangGraph, and real customer data.
 Meet an AI-powered marketing assistant who can analyze customer behavior, create personalized marketing campaigns, and automate email communications.

 ## 🎯 Deliverables